 We are a VicRoads authorised Club under the Club Permit Scheme should you wish to put any vehicles into this scheme.
 The club has a 3 month waiting period from the time you become a member until you are eligible to put a vehicle onto the club permit scheme.
 The Scheme is not intended as a cheaper alternative to registration; rather it is primarily for use of club members to enjoy their hobby vehicles.

-To put your vehicle on to the CPS through the VCCC, our club requires a current Victorian Roadworthy certificate for the vehicle and Pre 1949 vehicles require a safety check from a Club approved safety inspector then at the club's discretion it can stamp and authorise the VicRoads club permit scheme application which is then lodged at VicRoads.
+To put your vehicle on to the CPS through the VCCC, VicRoads require a current Victorian Roadworthy certificate for the vehicle unless the vehicle is Pre 1949 which may then have either a current Roadworthy Certificate or a safety check from a VCCC approved safety inspector.
+There are a number of photographic requirements as well.
+It is at the club's discretion to authorise the VicRoads CPS application.
+If authorised the CPS application must then be lodged at VicRoads.

 Once a member you can access the membership section of the website to see VCCC requirements

 Note that the club, under the scheme, has a number of obligations to VicRoads including advising VicRoads when a member ceases to be financial or when a member is known not to be using the vehicle within the conditions of the permit scheme - remembering here what the intended purpose of the CPS is.

 Remember too, that each time the person uses the vehicle they must fill in the log book correctly before venturing onto the road.